MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessiontimelineproperties_maxseektime.md

 The furthest timestamp at which the content can currently seek to.

 ## -property-value
-A value representing the max seek time of the current media item
+A value representing the max seek time of the current media item.

 ## -remarks